 I wrote a letter to the manager of Suttons Motors and enclosed a copy of that Supreme Court Statement Of Claim and told him that he had just one more chance to fix my car properly or the next time that he heard from me, it would be when I slapped him with a Supreme Court summons and that I would sue the crap out of him.
 I told him that I was most familiar with consumer laws and that I could not fail to win and when I did, I would set the legal precedent against car dealers and publicise it, leading to a flood of new car buyers who had purchased lemons demanding new cars and having the law backing them.

-Suttons caved in and flew in in a Holden engineer from interstate, who apparently had brought with him a brand new automatic gearbox that had allegedly been "blueprinted" to ensure that it was perfect.
+Suttons caved in and flew in in a Holden engineer from Melbourne, who apparently had brought with him a brand new automatic gearbox that had allegedly been 'blueprinted' to ensure that it was perfect.
 The gearbox was installed in my car and it worked without a fault until I sold the car in January 2012.
 But the disgraceful thing about this was that I had to go to such lengths to have a fairly simple issue resolved.
 Having to threaten Suttons Motors with Supreme Court action merely to get a gearbox problem properly rectified was an extreme measure, but it was the only thing that worked.